armando-basile/monodevelop-docker/README.md

 # monodevelop-docker
-Dockerfile for Mono 5, .Net Core 2 and Monodevelop 7
+Dockerfile for Mono 6.12 and Monodevelop 7.8.4.1 (no .NET Core)

 #### to build image locally copy Dockerfile in a folder and use